RUGWIRO-Olivier/user-profile-management-api/README.md

 - It performs CRUD operations perfectly
 - It allow to search a user by either user Id or username;
 - It allow users to add profile images on their account
+- This project uses JWT to generate token for the users